 Mary's Homegrown Filet Mignon and Garden Veggie Skillet

-Tuckahoe Plantation Livestock Grass Fed Beef - raised by Daniel 'from calf to plate'
+Ingredients: Tuckahoe Plantation Livestock Grass Fed Beef - raised by Daniel 'from calf to plate'

 Chicken of the Woods Mushroom - foraged from the woods behind my house